UoooBarry/palworld-server-monitor/README.md

 # Palworld Server Monitor

-This ruby script is designed to monitor dedicated server memory usage.
-When memory usage exceeds the threshold, the script automatically cleans up Linux memory.
-If memory usage is still above the threshold after running the clean caches script, the Palworld server service will be rebooted.
+This Ruby script is specifically crafted to address memory shortages frequently encountered in Palworld dedicated servers.
+As the Palworld server environment often faces memory constraints, this script is engineered to monitor memory usage diligently.
+When the memory usage surpasses the designated threshold, the script initiates an automatic cleanup of Linux memory.
+However, if memory usage persists above the threshold even after executing the cache cleaning script, this script will restart the Palworld server service.

 ## Configuration